 So, I decided, I’m going to solve this problem of slow speeds by purchasing a DOCSIS 3.0 cable modem.
 Time Warner wouldn’t lease one to me because I’m not a subscriber of their high-speed tiers, so buying a modem outright was my only way forward.
 As a bonus, purchasing my own modem gets me out of the upcoming new $4 monthly fee that Time Warner will soon begin charging to lease a modem from them.
 Faster speeds and a fee exemption?
 Sounds good to me!

 It gets better.
 In another perfect convergence of circumstances, last week Time Warner updated their approved modems list to add a number of new DOCSIS 3.0 devices, including the Zoom 5341J.
-Rather than pay for the expensive Motorola SB6141 to get 6 downstream channels, I can pay two-thirds of the cost and get the Zoom, which has the ability to bond 8 downstream channels.
+Rather than pay for the expensive Motorola SB6141, I can pay two-thirds of the cost and get the Zoom, and still enjoy the ability to bond 8 downstream and 4 upstream channels.
 Future-proofing indeed!